max-ilnitskyi/study-work/README.md

 #### Ok

-If the server can process the request, response object will be sent with `res.jsonOk([...responseData])` custom method.
+If the server can process the request, response object will be sent with `res.jsonOk([objectToMerge])` custom method.

 Example: